lucasb-eyer/go-colorful/README.md

 in the original colors at all!
 RGB is much better, but it stays light a little too long.
 LUV and LAB both hit the right lightness but LAB has a little more color.
-HCL works in the same vein as HSV (both cylindrical interpolations) but it does it right in that there is no green appearing and the lighthness changes in a linear manner.
+HCL works in the same vein as HSV (both cylindrical interpolations) but it does it right in that there is no green appearing and the lightness changes in a linear manner.

 While this seems all good, you need to know one thing: When interpolating in any